 Set both the variables (Lives) and (Scores) by adding Set variable to ___.
 For Lives input 3, and for Score input 0.

-• Or add any other idea that you may imagine!
+- Or add any other idea that you may imagine!

+By customizing your Pac-Man game in these ways, you’ll not only learn more about game development but also create a unique and enjoyable game that reflects your creativity and imagination.
 By the way, here's the Scratch project if you'd like to copy it and make it your own.

-Join Create & Learn's award-winning Scratch coding classes, designed by experts from Google, Stanford, and MIT, to make creative animations, games, and more (there's even a free Scratch class to get started!).
+Join Create & Learn's award-winning Scratch coding classes, designed by experts from Google, Stanford, and MIT, to make creative animations, games, and more.
+There's even a free Scratch class to get started!

 Written by Apoorva Rastogi, a Create & Learn instructor who has worked as a coding instructor for more than 6 years.
 Apoorva has a Bachelor's Degree in Mathematics and a Master's Degree in Computer Applications.